Mauoser/INFO6150-Assignments/Assignment6/Part A/README.md

-# Part A: Calculator with User Login
+# Calculator with User Login

 ## Description: